KDE/breeze/README.md

 ```

 #### Ubuntu/KDE Neon build dependencies
-For Ubuntu-based distributions you will first need to edit the install.sh file and set the DKDE_INSTALL_LIBDIR as follows:
+For Ubuntu-based distributions you will need to edit the install.sh file and set the DKDE_INSTALL_LIBDIR as follows:
 ```
 -DKDE_INSTALL_LIBDIR=lib
 ```